shaiguitar/gem_velocity/README.md

 ![here](examples/rails-4.0.0-3.2.14-0.9.1.png)

-Also, you should be able to pass in max,min values to size the graph.
-See `spec/` for more info.
+Also, you should be able to pass in max,min values which completes you being able to manipulate the boundries of the graph in question.

+## Feedback

+Is appreciated!
+Any ideas?